 Layloma was the most recent effort.
 Much like fighting fire with fire, Kubliah Ren sought to fight empires with an empire of his own, through conquest of neighboring city-states and tribes, and marrying off his various sons and daughters to the daughters and sons of potential allies.
-While some of the understanding of the era is colored by Kuliah and his descendants' propaganda, it is true that, for the most part, the conquests were not severe, and the newly annexed territories were allowed to retain local customs, and even the local rulers often kept their seats (and their heads), if they agreed to submit and pay tribute.
+While some of the understanding of the era is colored by Kubliah and his descendants' propaganda, it is true that, for the most part, the conquests were not severe, and the newly annexed territories were allowed to retain local customs, and even the local rulers often kept their seats (and their heads), if they agreed to pay tribute and obey the Ren's laws.

 In all, Kubliah conquered seven major nation-states and 137 city-states, along with an unknown number of nomadic and semi-nomadic warrior tribes.
 He did not expend resources building elaborate palaces for himself, or demand the worship of his new subjects, but raised vast armies, built fortifications, and perhaps most importantly, organized food co-operatives.
 War and Food were the mainstays of his reign; ensuring a new generation of soldiers grew up strong and healthy was as important as feeding the armies he already had.